CSCI-526/main-skill-limited-1/🎲TODO.md

 > **Core Identity:**
 > > *“8-dice pool + 6 budget + 1-turn cooldown = every hand a new puzzle.”*
 > > Short, readable, and expandable — perfect for a 48-hour proof-of-concept.

+- [ ] Relic Score Caculation, multiple relics should be applied at the same time